dhellmann/pymotw-3/source/importlib/index.rst

     :caption:
     :start-after: #end_pymotw_header

-Watch for the text from the :command:`print` statements in the sample output when the package or module are imported.
+Watch for the text from the :func:`print` calls in the sample output when the package or module are imported.

 Module Types
 ============